New

 of His Life, The Tyrant, The

-Victor was the son of South Carolina and Connecticut
+He was the son of Richard Arthur and Ida Bozardt

 most of his life in the Hudson, New Jersey area.